mmalmi/mmalmi.github.io/_posts/2020-10-22-fill-the-earth.md

 Growth beyond the environmental carrying capacity is not sustainable either.

 **It's not that I especially like these realities of life.** I like sauna, beer and video games.
+But these things can be good to know.

-> Social media compete for their users' attention.
+For example, when developing [Iris](https://github.com/irislib/iris-messenger) I need to consider that social media compete for their users' attention.
 If you build a nice, non-addictive social medium that doesn't engage its users with provocative content, it won't do so well in the competition for screen time and ad revenue.

 **The same principles of evolution — growth and procreation — apply to man-made digital life as well.** The artificial intelligence that seeks to maximize its resources and the number of surviving descendants will prevail.